Wall St Week Ahead: Jobs data, election may overshadow earnings

 "Not many people have the stomach to plop down their bets when polling is so close," said Hayes Miller, the Boston-based head of asset allocation in North America at Baring Asset Management.
 "For the most part, investors will wait and see what happens."

-Miller, who helps oversee more than $50 billion in assets, said the trend of caution would be especially pronounced in the health care .GSPA, financial .GSPF and energy .GSPE sectors - three areas that may face different regulatory outlooks, depending on the election's outcome.
+Miller, who helps oversee more than $50 billion in assets, said the trend of caution would be especially pronounced in the health care, financial and energy sectors - three areas that may face different regulatory outlooks, depending on the election's outcome.

 "These are the ones really in play," he said.